AviatrixSystems/Docs/HowTos/customize_aws_iam_policy.rst

 ----------------------------------------

-The following example(s) demonstrate allowing the IAM User/Role to access AWS-Simple-Queue object(s) only to the queues that the names start with the string "aviatrix".
+The following example(s) demonstrate allowing the IAM User/Role to access AWS-Simple-Queue object(s) only to the queues with names starting with the string "aviatrix".

 Syntax:
 ~~~~~~~